 Ibis Loudspeaker Jumpers

-Ibis Jumpers are designed to replace the brass jumper straps common to most all dual input loudspeaker binding posts (2 red posts, 2 black posts per loudspeaker).
-The brass jumpers are there so that you can run single wire input, or remove them and run bi-wire input cables.
-Those using standard single wire inputs will benefit from replacing the basic brass jumpers with the high conductance Ibis Jumpers.
+Ibis Jumpers are designed to replace the brass jumper straps common to most all dual input (biwire) loudspeaker binding posts.
+The brass jumpers are there so that you can run single wire input.
+You can remove them and run bi-wire input cables.

 Length: